Beliavsky/Fortran-code-on-GitHub/README.md

 ## Molecular Dynamics
 [ABIN](https://github.com/PHOTOX/ABIN): performs ab initio molecular dynamics, by Daniel Hollas et al. It was designed specifically to deal with quantum nuclear effects.

 [AUTOSURF-v1.3](https://github.com/autosurf/AUTOSURF-v1.3): suite of codes for the automated construction of potential energy surfaces (PES) for van der Waals systems.
 The fitting algorithms implemented in the code are based on the L-IMLS methodology, and have many advanced features such as options for data-point placement, flexibility to include gradients in the fit, iterative refinement, and symmetry recognition.

+[Caracal](https://github.com/Trebonius91/Caracal): enables a wide variety of molecular dynamics applications.
+Associated paper: [Caracal: A Versatile Ring Polymer Molecular Dynamics Simulation Package](https://pubs.acs.org/doi/10.1021/acs.jctc.3c00568), by Julien Steffen, J. Chem.
+Theory Comput.
+2023

 [DeePMD-kit-Fortran-Cpp-interface](https://github.com/robinzyb/DeePMD-kit-Fortran-Cpp-interface): Fortran interface by Yongbin Zhuang and Futaki Haduki to [DeePMD-kit](https://github.com/deepmodeling/deepmd-kit), a package written in Python and C++, designed to minimize the effort required to build deep learning-based model of interatomic potential energy and force field and to perform molecular dynamics (MD).